cms-analysis/HiggsAnalysis-CombinedLimit/docs/tutorial2023/parametric_exercise.md

 If we use the default `text2workspace` command on the combined datacard, then this will introduce a single signal strength modifer which modifies the rate of all signal processes (ggH and VBF) by the same factor.
 * Try compiling the combined datacard and running a likelihood scan.
 Does the sensitivity to the global signal strength improve by adding the additional analysis category "Tag1"?

-If we want to measure the independet rates of both processes simultaneously, then we need to introduce a separate signal strength for ggH and VBF.
+If we want to measure the independent rates of both processes simultaneously, then we need to introduce a separate signal strength for ggH and VBF.
 To do this we use the `multiSignalModel` physics model in combine by adding the following options to the `text2workspace` command:
 ```
 text2workspace.py datacard_part6_combined.txt -m 125 -P HiggsAnalysis.CombinedLimit.PhysicsModel:multiSignalModel --PO "map=.*/ggH:r_ggH[1,0,2]" --PO "map=.*/VBF:r_VBF[1,0,3]" -o datacard_part6_combined_multiSignalModel.root
 ```